 Hourly Wages and Salaries Overview

-Choosing the right wage type ensures accurate labor budgeting, efficient scheduling, and precise reporting.
+Choosing the right wage type ensures accurate labor budgeting, and precise reporting.
 Whether managing payroll, forecasting expenses, or analyzing labor through dashboards, proper wage setup keeps your team’s finances transparent and well organized.

 In 7shifts, there are three types of pay rates that can be used to calculate labor costs for employees and managers: hourly wages, weekly salaries, and annual salaries.